tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 Then you can open devtools from the `devtools` button (the one on the right of url entry) in the toolbar.

+Alternatively, even when this button (or the toolbar as a whole) is not visible, you may open devtools programmatically (calling the node-webkit's [`Window.showDevTools()`](Window#windowshowdevtools) method from one of your scripts).

 **Requirement:** On Windows and Linux, you need to make sure `nw.pak` is in the same directory with `nw` (Linux) or `nw.exe` (Windows).

 ## Remote Debugging